 Ireland’s scenery is among the best in the world, and this scenic drive in Northern Ireland is no exception.
 Causeway Coast Scenic Drive is one of Ireland’s most scenic and varied drives, featuring some of the country’s most famous tourist attractions, including the Carrick-a-Rede rope bridge and Giant’s Causeway.
 In addition, the drive passes through the set location for the world-famous Game of Thrones.

-This scenic drive is so beautiful it was voted 5th in the World’s Most Scenic Views in 2006.
+This scenic drive in Ireland is so beautiful it was voted 5th in the World’s Most Scenic Views in 2006.
 Besides its popular attractions, it passes through several dozen beaches too.
 The breathtaking drive hugs the north Atlantic coastline as closely as possible and connects to the Wild Atlantic Way, which runs over 1,553 miles from Derry to Ireland’s southern tip.

 12. Sperrin Mountains Loop Drive